daniellerem/Thesis-treeMILC/README.md

 The simulations take a long time, for nsim=100 it takes xx hours for MILC, and xx hours for tree-MILC to run.
 For this reason, parallelised scripts are designed.
 The workers of the cores in the scripts are divided over the conditions.
 Since nconds = 8 in this study, the number of cores useful to speed up the process are powers of 2 with a maximum of 2^3=8.
 Using 4 cores takes the same time as using 5, 6 or 7 cores, all make the process approximately 4 times as fast.
 The sequential and parallelised versions of the scripts give the same results.

-## Calculate performance measures ('Folder Post-processing')
+## Calculate performance measures (`Folder Post-processing`)
-1. Make sure the datafiles of the population estimates (from folder 'Data'), and of the MILC and tree-MILC estimates (from folder 'Scripts') are loaded
+1. Make sure the datafiles of the population estimates (from folder `Data`), and of the MILC and tree-MILC estimates (from folder `Scripts`) are loaded
-2. Run script 'CalculatePerformanceMeasues.R' to - as the name says-  calculate the performance measures for both methods.
+2. Run script `CalculatePerformanceMeasues.R` to - as the name says-  calculate the performance measures for both methods.
-3. Save the whole workspace to be able to use it to create the figures and tables (folder 'Output')
+3. Save the whole workspace to be able to use it to create the figures and tables (folder `Output`)

-## Present results in figures and tables (Folder 'Output')
+## Present results in figures and tables (Folder `Output`)
 1. Make sure the workspace with all the performance measures for MILC and tree-MILC are loaded
-2. Run script 'Tables' to generate the tables as presented in the appendix of the thesis
+2. Run script `Tables` to generate the tables as presented in the appendix of the thesis
-3. Run script 'Plots_prop_estimates' to generate the faceted ggplots presented in the body of the thesis for the class size estimates
+3. Run script `Plots_prop_estimates` to generate the faceted ggplots presented in the body of the thesis for the class size estimates
-4. Run script 'Plots_cov_estimates' to generate the faceted ggplots presented in the body of the thesis for the covariate-class relation estimates
+4. Run script `Plots_cov_estimates` to generate the faceted ggplots presented in the body of the thesis for the covariate-class relation estimates